bignacio/replmk/README.md

 -o, --output-history-file arg -> Optional path to a file where to save the output history
 ```

+If not specified, the default values for those arguments are:

+- Command history file: `~/.replmk_history`
+- Output history file: `~/.replmk_output_history`

 ## Installation from source

 Requirements: